Updated: Dec 1, 2022

 Let's discuss how these can take shape in the workplace.

 1. Theory of Disparate Treatment

-A worker must prove that their employer knowingly discriminated against them based on their age under the disparate treatment argument.
-A victim must show the following in order to substantiate a disparate treatment theory:
+Workers must prove that their employer knowingly discriminated against them based on their age under the disparate treatment argument.
+A victim must show the following to substantiate a disparate treatment theory:

 The employee was at least 40 years old.